mian-muhammad/mian-muhammad/README.md

 I am Mian Muhammad, I am a software Engineer with more that 3 yeras of experience.
 I have expericence of developing web apps in JavaScript.

 - 🔭 I’m currently working on web app development
-- 🌱 I’m currently learning TypeScript and NestJS
+- 🌱 I’m currently learning TypeScript, React and Remix.
 - 📫 How to reach me: mianmuhammad80@gmail.com
 - 😄 Pronouns: He/Him